aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 repair retains the signature, a normal frame is classified as bad, or any normal-frame data changes.

-The only calibration output is `asi676mc_calibration_report.txt`.
-Its first section is headed `TYPE THESE VALUES INTO YOUR CONFIG` and uses the exact field labels shown under **Configuration > Image > ASI676MC RAW16 Frame Repair**.
+The numerical calibration engine produces `asi676mc_calibration_report.txt`.
+Its first section is headed `REVIEW THESE CALIBRATION VALUES` and uses the exact field labels shown under **Configuration > Image > ASI676MC RAW16 Frame Repair**.
+The web integration also stores those seven values in its compact result so they can be reviewed beside the current configuration and, by an administrator, applied through indi-allsky's normal settings workflow.
-Values must be typed into that normal settings form and reviewed before repair is enabled.
-The command-line utility neither reads nor writes installation configuration files; its only calibration output is the text report.

 The report continues with human-readable evidence, stability, signature, and highlight-fit details for auditing.
-The tool never edits the live indi-allsky configuration and never overwrites source FITS.
-An existing report also requires `--overwrite`.
+The numerical engine itself never edits the live indi-allsky configuration and never overwrites source FITS; authenticated web views own the optional configuration save and source cleanup workflows.

 Against the complete saved development collection, the tool found 14 matched bad frames and 21 distinct normal references across 14 exposure levels.
 Seven